The San Francisco Public Library "To Go" Services

 SFPL To Go is a service that safely delivers requested library materials at select Library locations to patrons.

-The San Francisco Public Library’s version of “curbside pickup” is providing a contact-free front door type service where patrons can queue up outside our buildings to pick up their requested books at the library entrance.
+San Francisco Public Library’s version of “curbside pickup” provides a contact-free front door type service where patrons can queue up outside SFPL buildings and bookmobiles to pick up requested books.

 SFPL "Scholar Card"